rjkviegas/ryans-receipts/README.md

 - calculates and outputs correct amount of tax, line totals and total amount
 - produces a receipt similiar to the [Sample Receipt](public/img/receipt.jpg)

-## Extenion Options
+## Extenion Features

-- functionality to record payment amount and calculate correct change.
+- functionality to record payment amount and calculate correct change
-- functionality to handle discounts such as a 5% discount on orders over $50, and a 10% muffin discount.
+- functionality to handle discounts such as a 5% discount on orders over $50, and a 10% muffin discount

 ## Set Up